"""Utility functions for AMOCatlas package.

 ) -> xr.Dataset:

-"""Standardize units throughout a dataset using comprehensive mapping rules.
+"""Standardize units throughout a dataset using the unit mapping rules.

 Parameters